merjn/fastseed/README.md

 FastSeed works out of the box.
 However, you may want to configure the number of workers that will be used to run your seeds.

-To do this, open `config/fastseed.php` and change the `workers` value to the number of workers you want to use.
+To do this, open `config/fastseed.php`.
+Additionally, you can use environment variables to configure FastSeed:
-You can also use the `FASTSEED_WORKERS` environment variable to set the number of workers.
 ```
-FASTSEED_SWOOLE_WORKERS=
+FASTSEED_DRIVER=openswoole
+FASTSEED_SWOOLE_WORKERS=6
 ```
 FastSeed uses a coroutine pool.
 The number of workers you set will be the number of coroutines that will be used to run your seeds.
 You can use the amount of CPU cores as an initial value for the number of workers, and then adjust it according to your needs.

-Also keep in mind that some database drivers (e.g. MySQL) consume a lot of memory.
+Also keep in mind that some database drivers (e.g. MySQL) may consume a lot of memory.
 If you have a large number of seeds, you may want to set the number of workers to a lower number than the number of CPU cores you have.

 ## Usage